cdsdonham/latex-pdf_poker/README.md

-# latex-pdf_poker

-Draw playing cards in a pdf friendly way (no need for pstricks, no need for shell-escape).
+Package: pdf_poker
+Maintainer: C. Donham
+2025-03-26

+The package pdf_poker provides a standard deck of playing cards containing 52 cards.
+The goal was to support for playing cards that did not depend on ps-tricks and did not need the "shell-escape" flag to pdf_latex.
+This package is useful when using ps-tricks is incompatible with other packages or options that are needed by a document.

-The package has two modes.
-In the default mode, pre-rendered png files are used for the face cards.
-In the "rendered" mode, the face cards are drawn using tikz code.
-Using rendered mode is significantly slower than using the pre-rendered versions.
+There are two modes for pdf_poker.
+The default option uses graphicx and pre-rendered images for the face cards.
+In this mode, pdf_poker loads the graphicx package.
+The optional "render" flag causes pdf_poker to draw all of the face card images using tikz.
+Using the render flag is significantly slower than using the pre-rendered images.
+In all cases, the tcolorbox package is used to frame the cards and the fontenc package is used to access the fonts needed.

 To use the package, you need the pdf_poker.sty file and all of the files in the images directory.